This is my fifth winter as a part-time expat in Mexico.

 More on what’s happening in the colonial center in a moment…

-Mazatlán offers almost 20 miles of beautiful beaches.
+#3: Mazatlán offers almost 20 miles of beautiful beaches…

 The city boasts mile after mile of well-maintained, sandy beaches with warm, swimmable waters.
 Much of this beachfront is bordered by a wide “boardwalk,” normally busy with people strolling, jogging, or biking.

 Whether you’re dining out or buying a property, you’ll find prices to be remarkable at today’s exchange rates.
-The best property bargains are often priced in Mexican pesos or Canadian dollars, but most properties are low when compared to other beachfront markets around the world.
+The best property bargains are often priced in Mexican pesos or Canadian dollars, but most properties are very affordable when compared to other beachfront markets around the world.

 Mazatlán has an entire city full of local shops and Mexican supermarkets both large and small.
 But it’s nice to know you can go to Home Depot or Walmart for some one-stop shopping, if you’re working on a home-improvement project, say.
 They’re also good for items that can otherwise be hard to find in Latin America.

-A newly completed highway adds a “path-of-progress” angle to the market.
+#6: A newly completed highway adds a “path-of-progress” angle to the market…

-You can drive from Arizona in just one long day or two easy days of driving.
+You can drive from Arizona in just one long day or two easy days.

 And the restaurant scene is blossoming in the historic center.
-We’ve eaten out every day for the past two weeks and are having a great time discovering Mazatlán’s culinary treasures hidden away among the old buildings.
 And I’m not talking about burritos and rice.
 Many of the chefs here in Mazatlán are doing an impressive job.

 Ground zero for this renaissance is the square called Plazuela Machado, which is now surrounded by a pleasant collection of outdoor cafés and international restaurants.
 At the west end of the plaza is Teatro Angela Peralta, the city’s most famous theater, which opened its doors in 1874.